Table of Contents

 The frequency of blood draws from cancer patients makes it relatively easy to prospectively collect blood derived breast cancer samples like plasma and serum, but scientists need to be realistic about requesting volumes greater than 1 ml, custom collection protocols, or anything else that deviates from standard care.
 The more your collection requirements deviate from standard care, the harder the request will be to fill.

-Lab-Ally has access to a CLIA certified lab, so biomarker screening of samples is possible, but this is unlikely to be cost effective unless you want to purchase all tested specimens regardless of their biomarker profile.
-If you only want samples with certain markers, remember that you will have to pay for testing of the ones that are negative too.
+Biomarker screening of samples is possible, but this is unlikely to be cost effective unless you want to purchase all tested specimens regardless of their biomarker profile.
+If you only want samples with certain markers, expect that you will have to pay for testing of the ones that are negative too.
 A better alternative may be to purchase sections only for a suitable number of cases, screen them in your own lab using your preferred assay or third party, high volume genetic screening service, then request the blocks of interest.

 - Torre LA, Bray F, Siegel RL, Ferlay J, Lortet-Tieulent J, Jemal A (2015), Global cancer statistics, 2012.
 CA: A Cancer Journal for Clinicians, 65: 87–108. doi: 10.3322/caac.21262 Epub 2015 Feb 4.